Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 For API security, AAA is at an API layer.
 This differs from the well-known AAA model used for traditional network access control (NAC).
 Typically, you allow IP addresses and port numbers in the network world.
 In an API world, we are at the server and service layer.

-Data Loss Prevention (DLP) is a common add-on feature for CSBs.
-Once you parse and classify the data, you can then govern it.
-Here, what is of primary concern is what data is allowed to be left, who is allowed to access it, and when.
-The DLP is an entire market, whereas the CASB will be specific for specific APIs.
+– Data Loss Prevention (DLP) is a common add-on feature for CSBs.
+Once you parse and classify the data, you can govern it.
+Here, the primary concern is what data can be left, who can access it, and when.
+DLP is an entire market, whereas the CASB will be specific to specific APIs.

-You often need a different DLP solution, for example, to scan your Word documents.
+– It would be best if you often had a different DLP solution, for example, to scan your Word documents.
 Some vendors bundle DLP and CASB.
 We see this with the Cisco Umbrella, where the CASB and DLP engines are on the same platform.

 API Management Platforms